Learnosity/custom-questions-skeleton/demos/custom-question-skeleton/README-qualified.md

 Learnosity has a few modes: "initial", "resume" and "review". `Question` is instantiated once per mode.
 In all cases, `Question` initializes an Embed instance.

 In "initial" mode, nothing extra happens.
-In "resume" mode, modified files are injected into Embed to restore it to its last-saved state.
-In "review" mode, files are injected as in "resume".
-Additionally, the code is run so the reviewer can see the submission results.
+In "resume" mode, modified solution files are injected into Embed to restore it to its last-saved state.
+In "review" mode, final solution files and a run result (if it exists) are injected into the editor.

 Note that Learnosity doesn't save the score when a "changed" event is emitted in review mode, only when the question is live in front of the student.
 This means that, at present, the only way to save a submission attempt is for the student to click the Embed Submit button before leaving the question page.